Prof-Rosario-UCLA/team19/README.md

 Our project uses GitHub Actions for continuous integration and deployment:

-- **On push to feature branches**: Builds and tests the code
-- **On pull requests to main or nightly**: Builds and tests the code
+- **On pull requests to main or nightly**: Builds and runs unit tests on the code
-- **On nightly schedule**: Builds, tests, and if successful, merges nightly into main
+- **On nightly schedule**: Builds and runs both unit and integration tests.
+If successful, merges nightly into main
-- **On push to main**: Builds, tests, and deploys to production
+- **On push to main**: Builds, tests, and deploys to production in GKE

 You can check the status of workflows in the "Actions" tab of the repository.